the foolish "fanaticism" of faith

 "Many Jews were going over to Jesus and believing in Him on account of Lazarus." —John 12:11

 If we renew our baptismal promises, we will be making an act of faith, as Mary of Bethany did.
-We will be throwing ourselves at Jesus' feet and pouring out our possessions and lives in worship of Him (see Jn 12:3).
+We will be throwing ourselves at Jesus' feet and pouring out our lives in worship of Him (see Jn 12:3).
 By our act of faith in the Lord, we will become fools for Christ (see 1 Cor 4:10).
 The Judases of the world will criticize us for our foolishness and "fanaticism" (see Jn 12:4ff).
-But Jesus will accept our act of faith, love, and worship.
+However, Jesus will accept our act of faith, love, and worship.

 Prayer: Father, may I express my faith in You no matter what it costs or how foolish I look.

 Promise: "I believe that I shall see the bounty of the Lord in the land of the living.
-Wait for the Lord with courage; be stouthearted, and wait for the Lord." —Ps 27:13-14
+Wait for the Lord with courage; be stouthearted, and wait for the Lord."
+Ps 27:13-14